mcgnly/DeveloperDocumentation/relayrAPI/Introduction.md

 to the relayr platform.
 The transmitter is also used to authenticate the different devices that transmit data via it.

+## API Permission Scopes

+Scopes define the set of permissions an application has access to once it is installed on a user's mobile device.
+The various relayr API calls each have a scope which is expected by our server so that data can be returned.
+In case an app initiates an API call for which it does not have the required scope, the relayr server will not return the data requested.

+### Defined Scopes

+relayr currently defines the following scopes:

+	access-own-user-info

+Allows to access the information of the relayr user who has installed the app.

+	admin-user-info

+Allows to read (view) the user's information and write (modify it) to it.

+	read-user-info

+Allows to view user information.

+	write-user-info

+Allows to modify the user's information.

+	reset-password

+Allows the user to reset their password for the relayr cloud.

+	admin-device-info

+Allows to read from and write to devices/transmitters on the relayr platform.

+	read-device-data

+Allows to read (view) device readings.

+	configure-devices

+Allows to modify the configuration of an existing Device.

+Some of the scopes include others.
+For example the `admin-user-info` scope contains the `write-user-info` and the `read-user-info` scopes.

+### Scope Information in the Response Header

+Each API call is returned with two fields in its header:

+1. `x-accepted-oauth-scopes` - The expected permissions scope for the API call.
+2. `x-oauth-scopes`	- The existing permissions scope the initiator of the call has.

+**For Example: **

+	x-accepted-oauth-scopes →admin-device-info
+	x-oauth-scopes →compound scope access-own-user-info containing (read-user-info, write-user-info, admin-device-info, read-device-data)

+The header will list component-scopes as seen in the example above.

 ## HTTP Status Codes

 For each request made to the relayr API an HTTP response code with either a JSON Body or without one is returned.